solomonj2k12/Web_Store/README.md

 ###### Deployment

 Run Locally
-1. Clone or download this GitHub repository using the ‘Clone or Download’ button found on the main page, then unzip file, if you want you can take       certain function by them self for your purpose but you will need to change certain dependcies in the setting.py file
+1. Clone or download this GitHub repository using the ‘Clone or Download’ button found on the main page, then unzip file, if you want you can take       certain function by them self for your purpose but you will need to change certain dependencies in the setting.py file

 2. Open the project directory using an integrated development environment (IDE) software application, such as Cloud 9